Wellcome Genome Campus: Campus

+In 2020, the South Cambridgeshire District Council granted outline planning permission for an expansion of the Campus.
+The expansion will increase the overall Campus grounds from 125 acres to 440 acres.
+The first buildings are expected to be completed in 2026.

 Activities

 At the Campus, genome and biodata research takes place.
 The Campus provides bioinformatics services and delivers training in genomics and biodata to scientists and clinicians.

 History

 Opening of the Campus in 1994

 At the time of its official opening by the Princess Royal in 1994, the Wellcome Genome Campus was already home to the Wellcome Sanger Institute (then called the Sanger Centre), the Medical Research Council’s Human Genome Mapping Project Resource Centre, the European Molecular Biology Laboratory’s European Bioinformatics Institute (EMBL-EBI).

 Wellcome funded the establishment of the Sanger Centre in 1993 and chose Hinxton as the home for its new genome research institute.
 Shortly after, EMBL-EBI located on the same site, and the two institutes formed a natural fit, consolidating expertise, facilities and knowledge in one place and enabling both to contribute a major role in the Human Genome Project – a global collaboration to sequence the first ‘reference’ human genome.

-One third of the human genome was sequenced for the first time at the Wellcome Trust Sanger Institute, and the precious data was stored and shared through EMBL-EBI.
+One third of the human genome was sequenced for the first time at the Wellcome Trust Sanger Institute, and the data was stored and shared through EMBL-EBI.
 This was the largest single contribution of any centre to the Human Genome Project, making the Campus and its collaborations uniquely important in the history of genomics.

-Since the announcement of the completion of the draft human genome in 2000, and final completion in 2003, rapid progress in sequencing technology has enabled new and exciting areas of Science to be opened up for exploration.
+Since the announcement of the completion of the draft human genome in 2000, and final completion in 2003, rapid progress in sequencing technology has enabled new areas of Science to be opened up for exploration.
 At its opening in 1994, the Campus housed approximately 400 employees.
 This has grown to over 2,600 people employed at the Wellcome Genome Campus today, making the Campus a densely concentrated and globally significant cluster for biodata and genomics expertise.